SystemSculpt/obsidian_llm_testing/README.md

 # Obsidian LLM Testing

+## Why This Exists
 - Specifically made for testing out local LLMs for Obsidian use.
 - Designed to enhance your productivity and creativity.
+- General knowledge should be a prerequisite for an LLM, so we're not even testing that anymore.
+We're focusing on the quality of the answers when it comes to Obsidian / note-taking / knowledge management.

 ## Repository Contents